soos3d/ai-tg-translator-bot/README.md

      - Original message
      - Detected language
      - English translation

-3. **Agent Response**:
-   - Support agent replies to the translated message
-   - Bot automatically translates the reply to user's language
-   - Sends translated response as a reply to original message

 4. **Data Management**:
     - Translations are cached in memory for performance